zshivers/zshivers.github.io/_posts/2023-11-01-playa-navigator.md

 The distance units automatically adjust: 0 to 9999 feet, then in miles.

-## Waypoint Naviation
+## Waypoint Navigation
 [![](assets/img/playa-navigator-waypoint.jpg)](assets/img/playa-navigator-waypoint.jpg)
-  - Show the distance and bearing to a waypoint stored in non-voltaile memory.
+  - Show the distance and bearing to a waypoint stored in non-volatile memory.
   - Single press to cycle through 5 possible waypoints.
   - Press and hold to store the current location to the waypoint.